-Drilling comprises wireline or conventional diamond drilling with NQ diameter core for surface holes and AQ or BQ core for underground core.
+Drilling comprises wireline or conventional diamond drilling with NQ diameter core for surface holes and AQ, AQTK or BQ core for underground core.
 Core recovery is typically close to 100%.
-All drilling is completed by contractor, currently Priority Drilling Ltd.
+All drilling is completed by contractor, currently Priority Drilling Ltd with a small portion carried out by Drillcon.